sophgo/tpu-mlir/docs/quick_start/source_en/Appx.04_bm168x_test.rst

 Configure the system environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are using Docker for the first time, use the methods in :ref:`Environment Setup <docker configuration>` to install and configure Docker.
 At the same time, ``git-lfs`` will be used in this chapter.
-If you use ``git-lfs`` for the first time, you can execute the following commands for installation and configuration (only for the first time, and the configuration is in the user's own system, not in Docker container):
+If you use ``git-lfs`` for the first time, you need execute the following commands for installation and configuration in the user's own system (not in Docker container).

 .. code-block:: shell
    :linenos: